Skip to main content

 Black History Month at UW Medicine

-Each year during Black History Month, employees share their cultural pride and experiences.
+Each year during Black History Month, UW Medicine is proud to highlight the accomplishments and experiences Black employees.
 Read 2024, 2023 and 2022 Huddle Black History Month employee features.

-UW Medicine continues to address policies and practices to focus on equity, social and health justice as we strive to become an anti-racist organization.
-UW Medicine’s Office of Healthcare Equity offers regular events, talks and training on the principles of equity, diversity, inclusion and justice.
-The office also sponsors affinity groups, including the UW Medicine Black Affinity Group, which is open to all UW Medicine staff who identify as Black.
+UW Medicine continues to address policies and practices to improve healthcare equity.
+UW Medicine’s Office of Healthcare Equity offers regular events, talks and training.
+The office also sponsors affinity groups open to all, including the UW Medicine Black Affinity Group.

 Digital Assets and Posters